NathanBuskulic/OneMaxOptimal/README.md

 # EmpiricalResults

-You will find here codes to compute empirical data from parameters compited in **Summary**.
+You will find here codes to compute empirical data from parameters computed in **Summary**.

 # optimalEA